The Parsifal Mosaic: Plot summary

 He immediately leaves the intelligence world, something he had been considering doing for some time and goes sightseeing in areas he had previously visited.
-In Athens, Pyotr Rostov, a senior director of the KGB forces a meeting with Havelock.
+In Athens, Pyotr Rostov, a senior KGB officer, forces a meeting with Havelock.
 Rostov denies that Karas is an agent of theirs.
 Later, in Rome, Havelock sees Jenna alive at a train station.
 She flees him, frightened, and he pursues her.

-He makes contact with a former source at the US Consulate called Colonel Baylor, and begins his search for Jenna throughout several countries.
+He makes contact with a former source at the US consulate called Colonel Baylor, and begins his search for Jenna throughout several countries.
 Meanwhile, strategists for Consular Operations in the US government decide that he is a paranoid schizophrenic and must be terminated, lest he compromise entire networks across Europe.
 All the evidence available to them indicates that Karas was a double agent, and was successfully terminated on the Costa Brava.
-So one of them, "Red" Ogivile sets up an ambush on the Palatine Hill in Rome with the intention of taking Michael in.
+So one of them, "Red" Ogilvie sets up an ambush on the Palatine Hill in Rome with the intention of taking Michael in.
 However, the two mercenaries he hired are taken out by Michael, the gas grenade he uses only affects him when Michael lashes out, and after being convinced of Havelock's innocence, he ends up taking an accidental bullet from Colonel Baylor who was sent to kill Havelock.

-Back in the United States, however, the US government has a problem of its own: Anton Matthias, Secretary of State, acknowledged by the entire world as a genius and trusted with powers far beyond those his office allow him, has gone completely insane.
-Before anybody realized that he was insane, he negotiated treaties with parties he believed to be representing the Union of Soviet Socialist Republics and the People's Republic of China, each agreeing to a nuclear strike against the third party, but in fact with a man who identified himself as Parsifal.
+Back in the United States, however, the US government has a problem of its own: Anton Matthias, the Secretary of State, acknowledged by the entire world as a genius and trusted with powers far beyond those his office allow him, has gone completely insane.
+Before anybody realized that he was insane, he negotiated treaties with parties he believed to be representing the Soviet Union and the People's Republic of China, each agreeing to a preemptive nuclear strike against the third party, but in fact with a man who identified himself as Parsifal.
 Parsifal demands a huge ransom to keep the documents from being released, thereby triggering a nuclear war.
 Once the ransom is paid, however, he does not touch it, having confirmed how desperate Washington is.
 Havelock, who as a child had been one of the few survivors of the massacre at Lidice, has a special bond with Matthias, a fellow Czech who had advised him in graduate school.
 Somehow Matthias's insanity is linked to the order to terminate Jenna Karas.

 For her part, Karas has been told that Michael is a Russian spy and that he is trying to kill her.
 Consequently, she is not especially eager to meet him.
 When Michael finally traces Jenna to an isolated farm in Pennsylvania, they realize that they were both deceived and that each had been told that the other was an enemy.
 They then work together with the President of the United States, Charles Berquist, and several trusted advisors to find Parsifal and stop him.